ywwg/art-guidelines/art-core-guidelines.md

 ### Temple Grant

-Art Core also runs the process for selecting the temple each year.  *We need more information before we can write guidelines for this*
+Art Core also runs the process for selecting the temple each year.

 ### ???
 Other Grants ???